jsr6720/jsr6720.github.io/_posts/2024-05-27-if-you-give-a-mouse-a-cookie.md

 ## What is the lesson?

-I think there is merit and efficiencies gained by getting a variety of things done in a semi-organized manner.
-So long as we bend towards our primary objective it seems that having a cookie with a glass of milk and sweeping the floor is worth the journey.
-Remember also the power of 'no' and that the Mouse does eventually sit and eat his cookie.
+There are merits and efficiencies gained by getting a variety of things done in a semi-organized manner.
+So long as we bend towards our primary objective it seems side quests are worth the journey.
+Corollary remember the power of 'no' and that the Mouse does eventually sit and eat his cookie.
 With a glass of milk.

 ## The friends you made along the way